o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/_index.md

         ![Set the variable default values in the Node Inspector.](/images/user-guide/scripting/script-canvas/node-inspector-modify-variable-values.png)

     * In the **Variable Manager**, update certain variable values.
-These values appear in a third column and can be selected or double-clicked.
+These values appear in a third column.
+You can select or double-click them.

         ![Set the variable default values in the Variable Manager.](/images/user-guide/scripting/script-canvas/variable-manager-modify-variable-values.png)